Skip to contents

 eps_g

-Convergence tolerance for the gradient (default: 1e-5).
+Numeric.
+Convergence tolerance for the gradient norm.
+Default is 1e-5.

 Value

-A list containing the following elements:
+A list containing the results of the logistic regression fit:

 coefficients